-But if religious conversion and moral conversion are pre-critical, if they precede intellectual conversion, it would seem that, no matter how genuinely religious and authentically moral, they are infected with cognitional myth.
+But if religious conversion and moral conversion are pre-critical.
+If they precede intellectual conversion, it would seem that, no matter how genuinely flu religious and authentically moral, they are infected with cognitional myth that the seal is a subdivision of what is known by extraverted looking.

 Or, to state my point in another way, pre-critical religious and moral conversion affect a consciousness which, from the standpoint of the cognitive function of meaning, is either undifferentiated or has achieved a theoretical differentiation.
 But beyond the common-sense and theoretical differentiations of consciousness there is the exigence for differentiation in terms of interiority, the satisfaction of which is initiated by the elimination of cognitional myth which occurs in intellectual conversion.
 Now, on Lonergan's account, this would seem to imply that a consciousness in the process of fidelity to the methodical exigence is sublated by a moral and religious consciousness that is at best, from a cognitive standpoint, theoretically differentiated.
 It seems highly questionable to me whether the sublation can occur without interfering with or destroying the sublated, whether the sublating can include the sublated, preserve all its proper features and properties, and carry them forward to a fuller realization within a richer context.
 It also seems questionable whether the context of pre-critical moral and religious conversion is indeed richer than that provided by intellectual conversion.
-I believe rather, and I will argue more fully later, that the exigence to differentiation in terms of interiority results from the psychic inadequacy of pre-critical moral and religious conversion at a certain level of intellectual development, no matter how genuinely moral and religious these may be.
-Thus I would argue that intellectual conversion sublates pre-critical religious and moral conversion, eliminates from them cognitional myth, and at the same time attempts to preserve the qualities which render them relithe elimination of cognitional myth than a wan smile at one's former religious and moral naivete?
+I believe rather, and I will argue more fully later, that the exigence to differentiation in terms of interiority results from the psychec inadequacy of pre-critical moral and religious conversion at a certain level of intellectual development, no matter how genuinely moral and religious these may be.
+Thus I would argue that intellectual conversion sublates pre-critical religious and moral conversion, eliminates from them cognitional myth, and at the same time attempts to preserve the qualities which render them religious and moral.
+But What is there to guarantee that anything more survives the elimination of cognitional myth than a wan smile at one's former religious and moral naivete?
 Intellectual conversion, it seems, is such a radical transformation of horizon, such an about-face, such a repudiation of characteristic features of the old, the beginning of such a new sequence that it might indeed interfere with what it started out to sublate and that it cannot be sublated by the old but, if it is to be sublated at all, must be sublated by something new, by the satisfaction of a further exigence.
-In short, the movement of consciousness whose cognitive foundations are laid by Lonergan is also a crisis of consciousness, the crisis of our epoch, calling into question all previous modes of apprehending the world, all previous mediations of the world by meaning, all previous response to value and to God.
-Intellectual conversion, rather than putting a stop to these questions, rather provides some guarantee that they may be asked intelligently, reasonably, and responsibly, in the right order and with a minimum of both rashness and indecision.

-Let us assume, though, that intellectual conversion indeed heads toward being sublated by a moral conversion, and that both head toward being sublated by a religious conversion.
-But then the sublating moral and religious conversions, if they are not to interfere with the relocation of truth, being, and objectivity constituted by intellectual conversion, must be post-critical.
-They must be different from the religious and moral conversions which occurred prior to intellectual conversion.
-It may well be that
+In short, the movement of consciousness whose cognitive foundations are laid by Lonergan is also a crisis of consciousness, the crisis of our epoch, calling into question all previous modes of apprehending the world, all previous mediations of the world by meaning, all previous response to value and to God. conversion, rather than putting a stop to these questions, rather provides some guarantee that they may be asked intelligently, reasonably, and responsibly, in the right order and with a minimum of both rashness and indecision.
+The state of the sta moral convers Let us assume, though, that intellectual conversion indeed heads toward being sublated by a moral conversion, and that both head toward being sublated by a religious conversion.
+But then the sublating moral and religious conversions, if they are not to interfere with the relocation of truth, being, and qualified by the different objectivity constituted by intellectual conversion, must be post-critical.